vision-zjweu/compv.github.io/docs/hw1.md

 The first image was taken in the basement under a light.
 The second was taken by a window with natural light.
 ```

-Since the sense of color difference is subjective, we will display all images and patches on a webpage.
-Every student can vote for their favorite pair of images that illustrates color difference on Piazza.
-The winner will get **Extra Credits** (2 pts).

 # Tasks Checklist

 This section is meant to help you keep track of the many tasks you have to complete: